Symptoms of Autism

 - Music skills

-Weaknesses exhibited by individuals with autism
+Challenges faced by some individuals with autism

 The above exceptional skills may be combined with subtle or significant delays in other areas of development.
 Individuals with the diagnosis may demonstrate some degree of the following: